+'''

+Get-NetIpInterface

+-InterfaceAlias loopback

-Get-NetIpInterface -InterfaceAlias loopback -AddressFamily IPv6 | FL
+-AddressFamily IPv6 | FL

-Failure to correctly configure the Real Servers to handle the ARP Problem is the most common problem in DR configurations.
+Image: Servers to handle the "ARP Problem" is the most common issue when using DR mode.
+Failure to correctly configure the Real Servers to handle the "ARP Problem" is the most common issue when using DR mode. '''